Return to Home Return to Overview Strategy Guide

 1.5 - How come I'm getting Exposed?

 When Sulfuric Acid ticks for 5 seconds, it will turn into Exposed.
-You can get Sulfuric Acid from many different attacks: standing in Toxic Geysers and Sulfuric Geysers if you have too many Poison stacks, from Ura’s Acid Spray (used when she has no melee target), and from the waves that get released from Sulfuric Geysers when they spawn.
+You can get Sulfuric Acid from many different attacks: standing in Toxic Geysers and Sulfuric Geysers for too long, from Ura’s Acid Spray (used when she has no melee target), and from the waves that get released from Sulfuric Geysers when they spawn.

 In order to prevent getting exposed, you need to cleanse Sulfuric Acid, which can only be done one stack at a time.
-That’s why bringing extra cleanse on DPS is so important, so that you have many different skills that cleanse the group in order to minimize Exposed.
+That’s why bringing extra cleanse is important, so that you have many different skills cleansing the group.

 1.6 - Where do I drop Sulfurics?